 A trailer for Galaxy High School was premiered at Boston’s Creation Con a few months before the series debuted on September 13, 1986 on CBS.
 It was placed between Muppet Babies and Teen Wolf at 10 A.M.
 Don Felder from the Eagles composed the music for the series, including its theme song.
 The theme outlined the premise of the series for viewers along with some original animation.
 However, an alternate instrumental-only version of the intro was created utilizing purely clips from various episodes.
 Unlike most shows, the story title and credits were displayed on a title card at the end of the intro as the music played out with the series title being chanted, rather than cutting to a shot of a title card.
 Morris, as well as being one of the actors on the show, served as the series’ voice director.
-The show was written by Larry DiTillio, Ken Koonce, David Weimers, Chris Weber, Karen Wilson, Jina Bacarr, Eric Lewald and Marc Scott Zicree.
+It was written by Larry DiTillio, Ken Koonce, David Weimers, Chris Weber, Karen Wilson, Jina Bacarr, Eric Lewald and Marc Scott Zicree.
 The episode “The Brain Blaster” was nominated for a Humanitas Award in 1987 for its anti-drug message, although it lost out to The Smurfs.

 |Creep tries to woo Aimee.|

 Halfway through the season, CBS moved the show to the later 11:30 timeslot between Teen Wolf and CBS Storybreak in order to give PPee-wee’s Playhouse its original slot.
 As a result, the series began to be preempted by sporting events or other broadcasting obligations by CBS.
 This made it difficult for the series to gain a significant or consistent audience and it was ultimately cancelled.
 Had it gone on, the budding relationship between Doyle and Aimee would have been further explored.
 The series was rerun in 1988 on CBS, and sporadically from 1994-96 on the Sci-Fi Channel where two minutes of each episode were edited out to make room for more commercials.